sindresorhus/sindresorhus.github.com/source/content/apps/ai-actions.md

 #   - '14'
 ---

-The app provides additional AI-related actions (GPT-4o, GPT-4o mini, GPT-4, GPT 3.5) for the Shortcuts app.
+The app provides additional AI-related actions (o1 Preview, o1 mini, GPT-4o, GPT-4o mini, GPT-4, GPT 3.5) for the Shortcuts app.

 For example, an action to interact with the ChatGPT API.